openT2T/onboarding/org.opent2t.onboarding.smartthings/js/README.md

 ```bash
 ava test.js
 ```
-If the test succeed, you would get a credentials to access the hub  in JSON format. it should be something like this:
+If the test succeed, you will get the credentials to access the hub in JSON format.
+The credentails will be formmated like this:
 ```
 {
   "accessToken": "<Access Token>",